zhimeir/adaptive_knockoff_paper/README.md

 # adaptive_knockoff_paper
-A repository for reproducing the simulation results in the adaptive knockoff paper.
+This is a repository for exactly reproducing the simulation results in the adaptive knockoff paper.

-The ccode exactly reproduce the silumation results of our paper.
-The functions